-The Andean Raid -Edition 2022- is an ultra-cycling event held in Cusco (Peru) in the heart of the Inca culture.
-The route goes from the high mountains of the sacred valley to the low amazon jungle along a road of +440km and +10.000m of unevenness, with its highest point at Abra Lares (4.461m).
+The Andean Raid -Edition 2023- is an ultra-cycling event held in Cusco (Peru) in the heart of the Inca culture.
+The route goes from the high mountains of Cusco to the Vilcanota Range along a road of 617km and 12.950m of unevenness, with its highest point at Abra Jahuaycate (5.070m).

 1) All participants must read, understand and obey the following official rules.

 2) Minimum age to enter the race is 21 years old.

 3) It is mandatory to present a medical certificate, stating: Name, Surname, ID of the raider and a text including that the runner is medically and physically fit to participate in the Andean Raid.
 It must have the date, signature and stamp of the doctor who issued it.
 Only certificates dated within the last 12 months prior to the race date will be accepted.

 4) The organization and sponsors reserve the right to use, reproduce, distribute and/or publish pictures, movies, videos and/or any other form of recording of the participants without having to provide any type of financial compensation.
 All runners should interpret registration to the event as their consent to these terms.